bug-spit/lalala/README.md

 ---
 **DNI**

-my list is pretty basic (no transphobes, homophobes, zoos, pedos, etc)
+transphobes, homophobes, zoos, pedos, maga or right-wing in general, TERF, nazi, etc. you get the jist

-also dni if you are maga or right-wing in general, a TERF, nazi, etc. you get the jist
+also dni if you ship stridercest, jetcest, optibee,, incest and/or stepcest in generaall........

 if we never interact at all and i hide and/or block you, i probably saw you doing something i js didnt agree with